fluencelabs/examples/aqua-examples/echo-greeter/Readme.md

     "Hi, john",
     "Hi, james"
   ]
+]
 ```

-With a very minor modification, i.e., the placement of `par`, we can drastically later the (re-)use of deployed services!
+With a very minor modification, i.e., the placement of `par`, we can drastically improve the (re-)use of deployed services!

 With some additional modifications to our Aqua function, we can further improve readability by supplying the *greet* parameter for each service.
 Let's add a `GreetingServiceInput` struct and update the function signatures and bodies: